lassiter/fe-take-home-exercise/README.md

 ## What is the exercise?

 We want to build a [Markdown](https://daringfireball.net/projects/markdown/) editor that follows the [CommonMark](https://commonmark.org/) specifications.
-The CommonMark specification is quite extensive, so we have identified a couple of key use cases that we would like to address for our users in our first iteration:
+The CommonMark specification is quite extensive, so we identified a couple of key use cases that we would like to address for our users in our first iteration:

 1. Top 3 levels of [ATX headings](https://spec.commonmark.org/0.29/#atx-headings).
 1. Simple [paragraph] texts.